EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 Why Choose EPC Group for Teams Phone Deployments

-EPC Group has over 28 years of experience deploying enterprise telephony solutions across the Microsoft ecosystem.
-As a Microsoft Gold Partner, our Teams consultants have enabled Teams Phone System for Fortune 500 companies with thousands of users across healthcare, financial services, and government sectors.
+EPC Group has over 29 years of experience deploying enterprise telephony solutions across the Microsoft ecosystem.
+As a former Microsoft Gold Partner (2003–2022, the oldest in North America) and current Microsoft Solutions Partner, our Teams consultants have enabled Teams Phone System for Fortune 500 companies with thousands of users across healthcare, financial services, and government sectors.
 Our founder, Errin O'Connor, has authored four bestselling Microsoft Press books and leads a team that specializes in complex, multi-site Teams voice deployments including Direct Routing, SBC configuration, and compliance call recording.

 • Teams Phone System architecture, licensing, and deployment planning